Zippy-boy/wire-pod/Installation.md

 # Authenticate the bot with wire-pod

--   This isn't totally required, but this will allow you to customize your bot's settings and allow the SDK interface to work.
+-   This isn't required for voice commands to work, but this will allow you to customize your bot's settings and allow the SDK interface to work.

--   If you have cleared Vector's user data, this step is required.
+1. Clear your bot's user data.
+    - You may skip this step, but if you do you will run into strange bugs.

-1. Go back to the [vector-epod-setup](https://keriganc.com/vector-epod-setup) page
+    1. Place Vector on the charger

-2. Make sure Vector is on the charger, then double press the back button
+    2. Double press his button
+    3. Lift his lift up then down
+    4. Take Vector off of the charger and twist one of the wheels until the cursor is on "CLEAR USER DATA"
+    5. Lift the lift up then down again
+    6. Move the wheel until the cursor is on "CONFIRM"
+    7. Lift the lift up then down again

-3. Press "PAIR WITH VECTOR" and follow the instructions
+2. Refresh the [vector-epod-setup](https://keriganc.com/vector-epod-setup) page and follow the instructions

-4. You should end up at a screen with an "ACTIVATE" button.
-Click on it
+3. You should end up at a screen with an "ACTIVATE" button.
+Click on it.
-    -   If it gets stuck loading for more than ~20 seconds, refresh the page and try pairing again

-5. Complete!
+    -   If it loads for a little bit then shows back up again, click on it again

+4. Enter the desired settings (can be changed later) then click "SAVE SETTINGS".

+5. Once setup shows "Vector setup is complete!", you are done!
 Your bot should now be fully authenticated and set up!